 Midterm.
 A makeup midterm exam session will be scheduled for students who have a documented and acceptable reason for missing the midterm.
-The time and date will be determined following announcement of the date and time for the midterm by the registrar's office.
+The time and date will be determined after the midterm exam and in consultation with affected students.

 Final Exam.
 If you must miss the final exam, then you should contact the Registrar's Office directly, as I am not authorized to make any changes to the final exam date and time.